theislab/sfaira/docs/adding_datasets.rst

     assuming that the best match is in the suggestions.
     Reality lies somewhere in the middle of the two, do not be too conservative with looking items up online.
     We suggest to use the ontology search engine on the OLS_ web-interface for your manual queries.
+    For each meta data item, the correspond ontology is listed in the detailed meta data description :ref:`field-descriptions`.
+    Make sure to read our notes on cell type curation :ref:`celltype-annotation`.

     Note 1: If you compare these `ID*.tsv` to `tsv` files from published data loaders, you will notice that published ones contain a third column.